 BORN IN NEW YORK CITY in 1894, Ben Hecht was the son of Joseph Hecht and Sara Swernovsky Hecht, garment makers from southern Russia.
 After several years in Chicago the family moved to the industrial inland seaport of Racine, Wisconsin.
 Here his father was a working partner in a womens' clothing factory, while his mother sold these wares as proprietor of the Paris Fashion store across from Monument Square.
 Ben's Paris Fashion tasks involved writing advertising copy, doing window displays and, he tells us, stoking the furnace in the basement under the women's fitting rooms.
 Shows at Racine's Bijou Theatre exposed young Ben to early films and illustrated songs between 1904-1910; but the circus touched him more closely inasmuch as the Hechts lived in a boarding house for circus people.

-A Racine High School graduate (see his graduation portrait above), Hecht departed Racine in July of 1910 for a brief introduction to the college scene and fraternity life at the University of Wisconsin.
+A Racine High School graduate (see his graduation portrait above), Hecht writes that he departed Racine in July of 1910 for a brief introduction to the college scene and fraternity life at the University of Wisconsin.
 He claims that he was asked to "apologize to the University" at a fraternity dinner table for his boast that he had already read the extensive freshman reading list.
 What, therefore, he thought, could UW possibly teach him?

 IN THE MID 1910s Hecht wrote avant-garde plays in Chicago's pioneer little theater movement with Kenneth Sawyer Goodman, namesake of the Goodman Theater.
 Little Review editor Margaret Anderson, favored Hecht, encouraging his serious literary aspiration as he toiled daily as a reporter, first for the Chicago Journal, then for the Chicago Daily News.
 Retaining his day job as a celebrity news reporter, he began his screenwriting career no later than 1915 when he teamed with John Emerson and Anita Loos as an uncredited scenarist.
 In 1919 Hecht served as a post-war correspondent in Berlin, an experience that invigorated him artistically and exposed him to international politics, Berlin Dadaists Georg Grosz and Johannes Baader as well as the European silent film production scene.
 On returning to Chicago, he wrote dailycolumns for the Chicago Daily News in his own series 1001 Afternoons in Chicago, establishing himself as a prolific and inventive short story writer and essayist.
-He would find material for these stories by sitting on his favorite park bench in Grant Park, contemplating the urban scene and profusion of people.
+He would find material for these stories by sitting on his favorite park bench in Grant Park, contemplating the urban scene and profusion of diverse people.
 The stories are sometimes described (by Eastern critics) as Runyonesque in their character studies, but Ben Hecht inspired the critical term Hechtean in his taboo-breaking youth.
 In his flourish of literary journalism in the early 1920s, he also completed his first book, Erik Dorn, followed by Gargloyes, Fantazius Mallare, The Florentine Dagger, Kingdom of Evil and several plays, among them The Egoist.
 His arts and literary tabloid The Chicago Literary Times, of which Max Bodenheim was initially co-editor, lambasted Chicago's reactionary arts establishment while promoting the works of Hecht's artist friends George Grosz, Herman Rosse, Wallace Smith, Stanislav Szukalski and the cause of the avant-garde "No-jury" artists.